syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-app.md

 ---
 layout: post
-title: Getting Started with SfPdfViewer in Blazor Web App | Syncfusion&reg;
+title: Getting Started with SfPdfViewer in Blazor Web App | Syncfusion
-description: Learn how to getting started with SfPdfViewer&reg; control in Blazor Web App.
+description: Learn how to getting started with SfPdfViewer control in Blazor Web App.
 You can view and comment on PDFs in ease and also can fill fields.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug